GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/crux-and-rum-differences/index.md

 CrUX can often be used to point out if you have a problem on your site, but not necessarily exactly where on your site the issue lies nor why.
 RUM solutions—whether home-grown through [the likes of the web-vitals library](/debug-web-vitals-in-the-field/) or some of the many commercial products—can help bridge that gap.

 Using a RUM solution gives you access to much more fine-grained data for all your pages, and on all browsers.
-It also allows you to slice and dice this data in ways CrUX does not, enablingto drill down and investigate problem areas of the site.
+It also allows you to slice and dice this data in ways CrUX does not, enabling you to drill down and investigate problem areas of the site.
 Are they affected by a particular segment of users?
 Or users who take certain actions?
 Exactly when did the problem start?
 These are questions that are much easier to answer with the additional data that a RUM tool can provide.

 ### Correlating with other business metrics